-The ARRT Board of Trustees reviewed the results and discussed the impact of potential new standards before approving a final standard for the Computed Tomography exam.
+The ARRT Board of Trustees reviewed the results and discussed the impact of potential new standards before approving a final standard for the Sonography exam.

-The board approved a new standard equivalent to 111 out of 165 items on the exam form used for this meeting.
-The new standard will go into effect July 2021 and remain in place until at least 2026 when the next standard setting is scheduled to take place.
-The new standard is equivalent to 1 more correct answer on the exam form used for this meeting.
-ARRT staff expect a future pass rate for first-time candidates around 67.3% based on the impact data provided to both the board and standard setting committee.
+The board approved a new standard equivalent to 248 out of 360 items on the exam form that activities were drawn from.
+The new standard will go into effect January 2023 and remain in place until at least 2026 when the next standard setting is scheduled to take place.
+ARRT staff expect a future pass rate for first-time candidates around 69% based on the impact data provided to both the board and standard setting committee.